NCAAF Upcoming Games Odds

-The NCAA Football (NCAAF) odds are available from the online sportsbook all year round.
+The college football odds are available from the online sportsbook all year round.
 How does this work?
-The betting lines take many forms, the most popular being: NCAAF point spreads, money lines, and totals (over/under) prior to (and during) every game.
+The NCAAF betting lines take many forms, the most popular being: college football point spreads, money lines, and totals (over/under) prior to (and during) every game.

 The college season starts in late August and concludes in December, when the postseason starts, culminating in the College Football Playoff (CFP) National Championship Game in January.

 If you bet on NCAAF odds, you’ll need to learn how they work.
 Odds manifest as a decimal, a fraction, or in “American” format.
 This last format is when you see a positive number (e.g. +170) or a negative number (e.g. -200).
 These indicate how much you win on a $100 stake, and how much you need to stake to win $100, respectively.